strohne/Facepager/README.md

 ﻿![Logo](https://raw.github.com/strohne/Facepager/master/icons/icon_facepager.png)

-Facepager was made for fetching public available data from YouTube, Twitter and other JSON-based APIs.
+Facepager was made for fetching public available data from YouTube, Twitter and other websites on the basis of APIs and webscraping.
 All data is stored in a SQLite database and may be exported to csv.

 ### Installer